On the road…again!!!

 Sitting down to savor an upscale beer was also an endorsement of the idea that the taste of beer has a strong appeal to many people.
 Not all people, mind you.
 The deceased older brother of the Footloose Forester, Ron Pellek, never tasted beer in all his 70+ years.
 And he never had the urge to do so, because he said so.
 He said it was the smell of beer that dissuaded him.
 But many of us see beer, make that “taste beer” with different opinions.
 Opinions about drinking beer and opinions about the tastes of beer, itself.

-The proposal that various beers and various opinions about various beers may apply may seem confusing, but it should not be confusing.
+The proposal that various beers and various opinions about various beers may seem confusing, but it should not be confusing.
 First, convinced beer drinkers will tell you that they like some beers but not all beers.
 Some people like lite beers and drink them regularly.
 Other people like the Footloose Forester do not care for the taste of lite beers, thus do not buy them.
 He, as a personal matter, likes the taste of full-bodied (so-to-speak) beer.
 But not all full-bodied beer, thus the depth of opinion goes beyond the comparisons of lite beers with more traditional ones such as Pilsner, Lager, Dark Beer, etc.

 One young lady (a college girl of drinking age) who clearly had opinions about beer did, at that time in 1960, make a point that the Footloose Forester remembers well.
 Learning to like the taste of beer may be an acquired trait, she said.
 Now the expression “an acquired taste” does not get much debate.
 Acquired tastes pertain to other foods, as well.
 Taste, as one of the six senses, itself is subjective.
 Subjectivity cannot be pinned down but it surely is debatable.
 “Proof of the pudding” is another trope that implies taste tests, and is also subjective when it comes to taste and opinions regarding preferences.
 The main point is, taste is based on personal olfactory opinions and is thus subjective.
 The valid proof of something should be objective and objective truth should be based on verifiable facts.
 “Proof of the pudding is in the tasting” may be a cute homily, but since it is based on the opinion of the taster, there is no proof of anything in the offing.